|Tested top speed: 31.0 mph*|

 Out of the box, we had to make some adjustments to the disc brakes to get them dialed in.
-However, once dialed in we were able to bring this rocket down to zero from 15 mph (24 kmh) during our braking test in a distance of just 11.1 feet.
+However, once dialed in, we were able to bring this rocket down to zero from 15 mph in a distance of just 11.1 feet.

-A typical quality scooter requires about 20 feet of distance to come to a stop.
+A typical quality scooter requires 15 feet to 25 feet of distance to come to a stop.

 Stopping power is afforded by front and rear disc brakes as well as electronic motor brakes.
 Both systems are controlled by hand-operated brake levers mounted on the handlebars.

 The electronic system is activated just as soon as you start to squeeze down on the brake lever.
 The strength of electronic braking can be controlled via the LCD display P-settings.
 Pulling the brake lever further takes up slack in the cable and activates the disc brakes.
 The braking control feels moderately linear and requires low effort for maximal braking.

 Altogether, this provides a potent, redundant, and reliable braking system.